Last Updated on May 18, 2021 by queenie mak

-Beitou (北投) is a popular day trip destination in Taipei, Taiwan.
+Beitou (北投) is a popular day-trip destination in Taipei, Taiwan.
 And why is it so popular?
 The area is full of hot springs!
 Plus, it is one of the four main hot spring towns of Taiwan.

 And there are many ways to experience the hot spring culture.
-Between seeing hot springs in nature, to soaking your tired feet in the hot spring foot bath and to be fully immersed in one of the hot springs in Beitou, you will find something you want to do in Beitou.
+From seeing hot springs in nature to soaking your tired feet in the hot spring foot bath and being fully immersed in one of the hot springs in Beitou, you will find something you want to do in Beitou.
 And you can even eat food made with hot spring water!

-In this guide, I will show you all the options for enjoy hot springs in Beitou including hot spring etiquette and the general rules for using a hot spring.
+In this guide, I will show you all the options for experiencing Beitou hot spring, hot spring etiquette and the general rules for using a hot spring.

 Beitou day trip: What to Bring

 For a fun day trip (or overnight trip) to Beitou, make sure you bring the following items:

 - conservative bathing suit if you want to use one of the public outdoor mixed-gender hot spring

 - towel as most public springs and foot baths do not provide towel

 - soap and shampoo if you use the public hot spring